 There are many treatment options available to cancer patients.
 Depending on your type of cancer, your oncologist might recommend chemotherapy or immunotherapy.
-These two treatments are often confused with each other since they both fall under medical oncology — but they are very different.
+These two treatments are often confused with each other because they both fall under medical oncology.
+But they are very different.

 Never Miss a Beat!

 Thank you for subscribing!

 You can now select the specific newsletters you'd like to receive.

 You are already subscribed.

 Subscribe to more newsletters in our email preference center.